 buehrle-new-3

-The exhibition proceeds in three phases.
+The exhibition shows more than half of the works from the E. G. Bührle Collection Foundation and is organised in three phases.
 After opening in November 2023, it will go into greater depth in terms of content in spring 2024, with additions including a programme of accompanying events.
 A third phase will follow the publication of the final report by the historian Raphael Gross in summer 2024, who is currently reviewing the provenance research carried out by the Foundation E. G. Bührle Collection.

 The exhibition begins in the past and ends with questions about the future.
 A range of opinions are presented in audio and video statements.
 We would also like you to tell us what you think and feel.
 The digital visitor survey and the wall in the last room of the exhibition, where you can place your questions and opinions, are your opportunity to do so.
 In this way, you will become part of the process in which the Kunsthaus is re-examining its role in society.